AllisonNicoleYT/MockEmail/README.md

   To learn React, check out the [React documentation](https://reactjs.org/).

 ### Introduction
-  This is an application where we re-create Google's email website: Gmail.com.
+  This is an application where we re-create an email website, like Gmail.com.
+Instead, we are designing it to our liking.
   We planned on using ReactJS, which includes HTML, CSS, and JavaScript.

 ### Features
+  1. Mail folder navigation
+  2. In-folder mail message navigation
+  3. Mail message view
+  4. Sign-in/ Sign-out feature
+  5. Focus w Desktop- later change to detect mobile

 #### Authors
   Allison Spitzenberger